Please note: This product can not be shipped with Canada Post.

-The Biolan Biowaste Composter is designed for year-round composting of kitchen waste.
-The thermally insulated composter with an efficient ventilation system quickly produces compost.
+The Biolan Biowaste Composter is designed for year-round composting of kitchen & toilet waste.
+The thermally insulated composter with an efficient ventilation system keeps the heat naturally generated in the composting process to be retained in the the composter allowing the the compost material to breakdown quicker than a regular composter.
+Also, the Biowaste composter will continue to compost even during the winter when standard composters stop working.
 Biolan Biowaste Composter has been dimensioned for the biowaste generated by a single family.
 If Biolan Biowaste Composter is used in the correct manner, the mass will be efficiently composted, which will make using and unloading of the composter more pleasant.

 The composter is intended for biodegradable materials only.
 Do not place anything in the composter that could impede the composting process or will not turn into compost, such as:

 - Chemicals, wood preservatives and disinfectants, paints, solvents, petrol